How to respond to verbal attacks

 are not responsible for correcting the truth or accuracy of what they

-say.
+say, or convincing them of their error.
 In fact, if their statements have nothing to do with what to do

 or not to do, or how to solve a problem, there is no need to be

 concerned at all about the truth of their remarks.

 Ask yourself -- does that person believe what they say, or was that just a harassing remark?
 If I respond to their statement, is there any chance they would say, “I see your point.
 I was wrong about that.”
 If you believe the answer is “No,” then there is no reason to waste your breath trying to correct a false statement, especially if it was an accusation, and especially if you think the accuser does not really believe it.

 If you have been verbally attacked, is that person playing your prosecutor, judge and jury?
 If that is the case, is there any chance that any one of those roles would rule in your favor?
 If no, then why defend yourself?
 Why assume that your words would make any difference?
 Are they really your prosecutor, judge, or jury?

 And why assume that their words make any difference in whatever is the reality?
 Don't be lured into butting heads, especially if that has been the pattern in the past.
 If your response has been to be devastated, now that you see through the game, there is no reason to be destroyed by their words.

 If the person is playing a head game, then they expect you to defend yourself, to correct the record (as if their abusive words are actually the record) or to counter attack.
 You need not do any of those things.

 If the person's accusation is correct, or partly correct, then rather than justify a problematic past action, try to turn that to a change in the future.
 If there would still be a good reason for that past action, try to work out a way that reason would no longer require that it be repeated.